 The evaluation of vineyards or locations and classification into quality classes has in French Burgundy an ancient tradition, first classifications date back to the Middle Ages and come from the Cistercian monks, The scientist Jules Lavalle (1820-1880) published in 1855 the work "Histoire et Statistique de Vigne de Grands Vins de la Côte-d'Or", which largely on the published by Denis Morelot in 1831 work "Statistics of La Vigne Dans Le Department de La Cote-D'Or ".
-Lavalle's book is also known as the "Answer of Burgundy" to the same year Bordeaux Classification considered.
+Lavalle's book is also known as the "Answer of Burgundy" to the same year that took place Bordeaux Classification considered.

-In this comprehensive story about the Burgundian vineyards, 29 grape varieties are described in terms of their suitability.
+In this comprehensive history of the Burgundian vineyards, 29 grape varieties are described in terms of their suitability.
 On the basis of his own book Lavalle then completed in 1861 a first systematic classification, which was presented a year later at the World's Fair in London.
 The vineyards and wines were in the four quality classes Tête de cuvée or Hors ligne, Première cuvée, Deuxième cuvée and Troisième cuvée.
-The system was later modified in a slightly modified form by the agricultural authority Beaune recognized and introduced in 1936 in the introduction of the AOC classification system of the INAO largely pictured.
+The system was later modified in a slightly modified form by the agricultural authority Beaune recognized and introduced in 1936 in the introduction of the AOC classification system of the INAO largely depicted.

 In the system every single vineyard (Cru, Climat) is at the Côte d'Or and in chablis (not in the Beaujolais and Mâconnais ) accurately recorded.
 This often resulted in the smallest vineyards.
 An extreme example is Nuits-Saint-Georges where there are 40 Premiers Crus on 152 hectares of vineyards.
 The classification into quality grades is based on the criteria of approved grape varieties, traditional prescribed viticulture techniques, minimum and maximum alcohol content, maximum yield limits and typical stylistics.
 The system is structured in ascending order into the following four quality levels, each with further fine gradations with a total of 84 often very small appellations:

-The best locations in Burgundy are thus classified with the first two levels "Grand Cru" and "Premier Cru", which make up only 12% of the area.
+The best locations in Burgundy are therefore classified with the first two levels "Grand Cru" and "Premier Cru", which make up only 12% of the area.
 Almost without exception, these form a long band of vineyards that cover most of the slopes on the eastern edge of the Côte d'Or cover and face the sun in the morning.
 On the label must not appear on the Grands Crus the original municipality, but is for example only with "Montrachet" or "Bâtard-Montrachet" specified.
 The Premiers Crus, however, includes Source Parish and Cru Class, for example "Chassagne-Montrachet - 1er Cru Morgeot".
 All Grands Crus are classified as their own appellation.
 The quality system in the area Beaujolais is also based on the Burgundian model, but instead of four there are only three levels (no Grands Crus).
 The four quality levels:

-This can be confusing, because the famous Grand Cru location "Montrachet" (which share the communities "Chassagne Montrachet" and "Puligniy-Montrachet" in terms of area and in which no municipality name is given) must not with one of the many Premier Cru Layers from the Montrachet communities be confused.
+This can be confusing, because the famous Grand Cru location "Montrachet" (which share the communities "Chassagne Montrachet" and "Puligniy-Montrachet" in terms of area and in which no church name is given) must not with one of the many Premier Cru Layers from the Montrachet communities be confused.

 The 40 top locations from Cote d'Or (33) and Chablis (7) are their own appellations.
 Most of them share several owners Clos de Vougeot These are for example 85 winegrowers.
-Especially the famous Hospices de Beaune has been in possession of many Grand Cru and Premier Cru locations through gifts and legacies over the last 500 years.
+Especially the famous Hospices de Beaune has been in possession of many Grand Cru and Premier Cru locations through gifts and inheritance over the last 500 years.
 The Grand Cru communities followed by Grands Crus:

 Aloxe-Corton (Côte de Beaune): Charlemagne, Corton, Corton-Charlemagne